Planning Your Visit - Frequently Asked Questions

 Are public restrooms available on the tour?

-There will be portable toilets at two of the gardens, and the location of public restrooms will be shown on the map in your ticket.
+There are toilets at the Greenbank Farm, the location of other public restrooms will be shown on the map in your ticket.
+Private gardens do not have accommodations.

 Is photography allowed?